 The Statue of Moses attracts attention not only because of its position but also because of its highly captivating appearance.

 Even Michelangelo considered the statue to be one of his finest works.
 And legend has it that the figure seemed so natural to him that he was caught talking to it.
 When the statue didn’t respond to him, Michelangelo got mad and threw a chisel at Moses’ knee.
 This explains the small cut that can be seen on the statue’s right knee.

 The horns on Moses’ head are due to an incorrect translation of the Old Testament.

-- Michelangelo designed a huge monument with 40 statues.
+- Michelangelo designed a massive monument with 40 statues.
 He then went to Florence to choose the best blocks of Carrara marble and began carving.
 In 1508, however, the Pope turned his attention to decorating the Sistine Chapel.
 And wanted Michelangelo to paint the chapel’s ceiling.

 - Michelangelo obeyed the Pope’s wishes, but not with total conviction; he considered himself more of a sculptor and architect than a painter.
 But what came out of his brushes was beyond imagination.

-Most tourists visit the church to see the tomb of Giuliano della Rovere, who became Pope Julius II in 1503.
+Most tourists visit the church to see the tomb of Giuliano Della Rovere, who became Pope Julius II in 1503.
 In 1505 the Pope invited Michelangelo to Rome to work on the decoration of his future tomb.

 The warlike Pope Julius II, Michelangelo’s patron, commissioned the artist to build a tomb to match his ambitions for autonomy, which he then placed in St Peter’s Basilica in the Vatican.
 By the time he was 33, Michelangelo Buonarroti had painted only one painting.
 Pope Julius II took the risk and entrusted him with the chapel’s ceiling.
 Michelangelo had read and re-read the Bible hundreds of times, and yet…